ambidextrousTx/RGrep-CPP/README.md

 * Exact match
 * Match in file
 * Ignore case
+* Count for exact match

 ###To be implemented

-* Count: only print a count of matching lines
+* Count: only print a count of matching lines in files
 * Files: only print the names of files matching anything
 * Invert match